getsentry/sentry-electron/MIGRATION.md

 });
 ```

-In v6, session tracking can be disabled by removing the `MainProcessSession`
+In v6, session tracking can be disabled by removing the `MainProcessSession` integration:
-integration: integration:

 ```javascript
 import * as Sentry from "@sentry/electron/main";